thepirat000/Audit.NET/README.md

 ##More providers

-Apart from the _File_ and _EventLog_ providers, there are other providers included in different packages:
+Apart from the _File_ and _EventLog_ event storage, there are other providers included in different packages:

 **[Sql Server](https://github.com/thepirat000/Audit.NET/blob/master/src/Audit.NET.SqlServer/README.md)**
 Store the events as rows in a SQL Table, in JSON format.